ciisedheere/Simple-REST-API-with-PHP-and-MySQL/README.md

 <!-- Licença -->
 ## Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença Apache License 2.0.
 Veja a [`LICENÇA`](https://github.com/jeferson0993/Simple-REST-API-with-PHP-and-MySQL/blob/main/LICENSE) para mais informações.

 <!-- Contato -->